sahilrajput03/sahilrajput03/articles/faqs.md

 1hour = 60 min = 60 lakhs visits

 Most of the businesses do not have this requirement, like 90% in my experience (or opinion).
+For the rest of 10%, you'll need expert to help you fix those issues, no doubt about it.

 **Q. Who goes to sell things?
 I go to them to sell or they come to me to buy software?**